-Peer support would often happen naturally between individuals during collective advocacy and social groups.
+Peer support would often happen naturally between carers during our collective advocacy groups and social events.
 By creating a peer support service, it allows the support to continue outside of these events in a safe and supervised way.
 Our peer support volunteers are all carers or former carers themselves and have completed training to build their peer work skills.